Reporting to Parents

 Your reports looks different to the main school as your children are working on the Early Years Curriculum.
 Your report shares with you the progress your children are making towards the seven key areas:

 As well as this, you will also receive feedback under ‘general comments’ and ‘well-being & involvement’.
-Please discuss this feedback with them and celebrate their progress so far.
+Please discuss this feedback with them and celebrate their progress.

 Below is a short presentation which explains to you how to interpret the End of Year Report to Parents in the EYFS.